JonathanGrossman/python_basics/11_strings.md

 ## [Get the length of a string](#get-the-length-of-a-string)

+You can get the length of a string, which tells you how many characters are in the string.
 A string can be empty `""` or have one or more characters.
 Regardless, you can get its length using Python's built-in `len()` function.
 By printing `len.__doc__`, you can see in the terminal the description of this function

 ```python
 # print string message for len() built-in function